 In Shiva Sutra, there are four main ways or upayas described to purify the body and mind and earn this grace.
 They are known as anavopaya, shaktopaya, shambhavopaya and anupaya.

 Anavopaya includes physical discipline, such as hatha yoga, which purifies the body and awakens the sushumna, the spiritual force.
 It is therefore also known as a kriyopaya.

 Shaktopaya is for a person whose mind and body are already considerably pure.
-It consists of practices of concentration, repetition of mantra and instilling the idea that, “I am the supreme consciousness.
+It consists of practices of concentration, repetition of a mantra, and instilling the idea that “I am the supreme consciousness.
 This is also known as jnanopaya because it utilizes the aspect of jnana.
 Kundalini rises by means of the higher intellect and, therefore, it includes jnana yoga and other higher stages of raja yoga.

 Anupaya is direct realization through one simple action of the guru.
 Anu denotes something minute, ‘the nucleus of the nucleus’.
-Thus anupaya infers the grace which is attained by nominal effort.
-Anupaya is, therefore, also known as anandopaya because it instils instant ‘bliss’.
+Thus anupaya infers grace which is attained by nominal effort.
+Anupaya is, therefore, also known as Ananda Paya because it instills instant ‘bliss’.

-In reality, we are searching bliss, fulfillment and contentment in our life.
-To attain the bliss, fulfilment and contentment, we need upayas, the ways, the process, the method.
-Out of the above mentioned four upayas, it is utmost important to not overjudge ourselves and sincerely select the right category in which we fall in.
+In reality, we are searching for bliss, fulfillment, and contentment in our life.
+To attain the bliss, fulfillment, and contentment, we need upayas, the ways, the process, the method.
+Out of the above mentioned four upayas, it is of utmost importance to not overjudge ourselves and sincerely select the right category in which we fall in.

-The practices of hatha yoga is the most suitable upaya for most of us to start the journey as the hatha yoga starts from the body and reaches to the mind by strengthening all the systems of the body, harmonizing the pranas (energy) and balancing the mind.
+The practices of hatha yoga are the most suitable upaya for most of us to start the journey as the hatha yoga starts from the body and reaches the mind by strengthening all the systems of the body, harmonizing the pranas (energy) and balancing the mind.